 How can I access physiotherapy services?

-There are 3 routes you can take to see a physiotherapist:
+There are several ways of getting an appointment to see a physiotherapist:

 - You can be referred by your GP or consultant to your local or hospital physiotherapy department.